 June 2022- Pitch Inc

 Government and Community Services (GCS) is a proactive outreach arm of the County.
 GCS focuses on facilitating improved community outreach, administration of government services, and the resolution of community issues.
 GCS recognizes an “Organization of the Month” that exemplifies the importance of supporting the community and assisting in getting resources to those most in need.
-This month’s organization of the month is PITCH INC.
+This month’s organization of the month is The Hive Community Circle.

-Applications will be reviewed by application and priority status, in accordance with U.S. Treasury guidelines, for as long as funding is available.
+Existing applicants do not need to reapply; however, please be prepared to provide updated documentation for eligibility determination and accurate assistance.
+Applications will be reviewed for completeness and priority status, in accordance with U.S. Treasury guidelines, for as long as funding is available.